siscodeorg/sisbase/Documentation/articles/intro.md

 Listed here is a couple of links that will help you start developing your own bots.

+* [Hello World Bot](/articles/hello_world.html) - Teaches how to make a bot that connects to discord.

 ## New to programming in C#?

 Take a look at [this interactive course by Microsoft](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/intro-to-csharp/ "Introduction to C#").
 If you are feeling lost, you should definitely check it out.